 - Almond Milk: I recommend using homemade almond milk to make this recipe because it's creamier than store-bought almond milk.
 You can use any type of alternative milk: oat milk, coconut milk, or cashew milk.

 - Cooked Rice: This recipe calls for pre-cooked plain rice.
 It can be any type of steamed rice.
 For this exact recipe, I used leftover Calrose steamed rice from last night's dinner.

 - Cornstarch: This rice pudding thickens up because of the added cornstarch.
 This is a MUST for this recipe.

 - Sugar: You can use raw sugar, white sugar, or brown sugar for this recipe.
-Alternatively, you can sweeten this almond milk rice pudding with dates (see the section below).
+Alternatively, you can sweeten this almond milk rice pudding with dates, by making homemade almond milk (with extra dates).

 - Make your almond milk from scratch.
 It takes 5 minutes to blend and strain the milk with a cotton cloth.

 - Don't freak out if the almond milk is not thickening.
-I go into more details in the section below for exactly how to thicken up almond milk with the cornstarch.
+I go into more detail in the section below for exactly how to thicken up almond milk with cornstarch.
 Just keep stirring and give it a little more time on the stovetop until the desired consistency is achieved.

 - Don't panic if your rice pudding is too thick.
 There's a quick fix for that issue as well.
 Just add a little bit more almond milk (and stir) until the right consistency is achieved.